The intercultural workshop for both expats and Dutch natives

 The content and the case-studies to be discussed during the workshop are tailored to the background of the participants.
 Please indicate in the Registration form the country you have been raised in.

 Each session runs for 120 min, including a break of 10-15 min.
-Case-studies are real-life stories from Dutch newspapers or experienced by our participants.
+Case-studies are real-life stories or stories experienced by our participants.
 Think of a case that puzzled you too if you like.

 You learn in a face2face interactive way in the context of your group.